 8. Download the Gospel Library app onto your phone.

-9. Follow your favorite LDS influencers and sites on social media for daily inspiration.
+9. Follow your favorite Latter-Day Saint influencers and sites on social media for daily inspiration.

 10. Read the lesson for Relief Society or Priesthood on Saturday evening or Sunday morning.